Kneelawk/NilClassic-API/README.md

 * `client-init` - Earliest point when it is safe to access Minecraft code.
 This can be used for registering event listeners.
+* `server-init` - Earliest point when it is safe to access Minecraft server code.
+This can be used for registering event listeners.

 ## Depending on NilClassic-API

 NilClassic can be used by depending on it in your gradle script:

 ```groovy
 repositories {
     maven {